ScamSleuth/ScamSleuth-Resource-Center/coinbase +31106690592/README.md

 ### 2. Fraudulent Phone System
 When victims call the number, they likely encounter a system impersonating Coinbase's customer service, designed to extract sensitive information such as account credentials or cryptocurrency wallet details.

 ### 3. Pattern Recognition
-This scam follows a pattern identical to previously documented cryptocurrency exchange scams, such as the Bitvavo scam, simply changing the impersonated platform while maintaining the same tactical approach.
+This scam follows a pattern identical to previously documenten cryptocurrency exchange scams, such as the Bitvavo scam, simply changing the impersonated platform while maintaining the same tactical approach.

 ---
 ## Actions Taken
 ### 1. Carrier & Provider Reports